-This one is obvious, you just spray some cleaner and wipe down surfaces.
+This one is obvious, you just spray some whipit cleaner and wipe down surfaces.
 But I don’t normally use paper towels for general cleaning, that would be a bit wasteful.
 I use paper towels for last minute tidy ups or spillages or something like this.

-COver your food when heating up in Microwave
+3. COver your food when heating up in Microwave

 Use to cover a dish in the microwave to keep splatters from making a mess.
 This is particularly useful, if you don’t have a purpose made microwave lid or you have different sizes of microwave dishes.

-Keep Herbs Fresh
+4. Keep Herbs Fresh

-Store herbs loosely wrapped in a paper towel, placed in a zip top bag in the refrigerator.
+I grow my own herbs in my indoor garden and I store herbs loosely wrapped in a paper towel, placed in a zip top bag in the refrigerator.
 The paper towels will help absorb excess moisture to keep herbs fresh longer.

-Soften Hard Brown Sugar
+5. Soften Hard Brown Sugar

 Place a slightly damp paper towel on top of an open container of brown sugar and leave overnight.
 The next morning it should be soft again!

-Protect pans and pots
+6. Protect pans and pots

 Line insides of clean pans or pots with paper towels before storing in cabinets.
 They will help absorb any remaining moisture to prevent rusting and keep surfaces from getting scratched by pans you stack on top.

-Strain Grease from meat
+7. Strain Grease from meat